 s E. coli to adhere to the calf’s small intestine where the bacteria multiply rapidly and produce toxins leading to scours, typically in the first few days of life.
 Specific antibodies can inhibit E. coli sticking to the gut wall and thereby their ability to cause diseases.
 The E. coli F5 (K99) and F41 antigens in Rotavec® Corona promotes the production of antibodies in colostrum and milk.

 A white liquid emulsion.

-Glass (Ph.
-Eur.) or plastic vials, containing 40 mℓ (20 doses).
-Closed with rubber stoppers and aluminium seals, packed in a cardboard box.
+Glass or plastic vials, containing 40 mℓ (20 doses) and 100 mℓ (50 doses).
+Closed with a rubber stopper and an aluminium seal, packed in a cardboard box.

 Burgwedel Biotech GmbH

 Tel: +27 (0) 11 923 9300